 The Coachella Valley Music and Arts Festival is an annual festival held the second and third weekends in April at the Empire Polo Club just outside of Palm Springs in Indio, California.
 Last year, it boasted over 96,000 attendees per day.
 It’s known for all sorts of bohemian-inspired fashion, celebrity sightings, and surprise guests.

 That dream to attend finally came true this past April.
-Before I knew it, I had flown down to California and it was the first day of the festival.
+Before I knew it, I had flown down to California, and it was the first day of the festival.
 There I was waiting in the 90-degree heat with hundreds of others in our bohemian, Coachella inspired outfits for those magical gates to open.
 After passing through two security checkpoints, I was finally in.
 The first thing I saw was the famous Ferris wheel, an icon of the festival.
-The next thing I noticed as how massive the grounds were in comparison to any other festival I’ve been to.
+The next thing I noticed was how massive the grounds were in comparison to any other festival I’ve been to.
 All the food stands were in the middle, surrounded by multiple indoor and outdoor stages.

 Before I get to the music, I have to say the food selection was one thing that was much better than expected.
 I have a hard time eating at most festivals due to food allergies, but I had no problem here.
 They had everything from vegan streets tacos to gluten-free falafels to accommodate a wide range of allergies concertgoers might have.
-What was lacking was the selection of typical fair food like corndogs and other fried foods.
-They had everything from wood-fired pizza (whose stand was so popular it was almost 45 minutes just to get your food after you ordered!) to make-your-own mini s’mores (Nutella and marshmallow was delicious!).
+What was lacking was the selection of typical fair food like corn dogs and other fried foods.
+They had everything from wood-fired pizza (whose stand was so popular it was almost 45 minutes just to get your food after you ordered!) to make-your-own mini s’mores (Nutella and marshmallow were delicious!).
 There was also a large beer garden with a wide selection of draft beers.
 It would be tough to find someone who wasn’t satisfied with the variety of options.

 The music was the real reason I went.
 I counted 47 bands/artists total that I was able to see over the 3-day period.
 To me, that is well worth the cost of the festival.
 The main stage is outdoors and has a huge area so thousands can watch the headliners.
 There is a second stage outdoors next to it where smaller bands play, and the other 4 stages are covered (which is highly needed from taking breaks from the scorching heat).
-I won’t name everyone I saw, but a highlight was seeing AC/DC’s first show after a 6 year hiatus.
+I won’t name everyone I saw, but a highlight was seeing AC/DC’s first show after a 6-year hiatus.
 They had an amazing amount of energy and played well over a two-hour set.
 I have never seen such a wide variety of ages rocking out and knowing the lyrics to every song.

 Drake (a rapper) was the last act of the night on the last day, and I knew he would be bringing out someone as a surprise, although I had no idea how big.
-About an hour into his set, “Hung Up” by Madonna started playing, which I assumed he would be doing some sort of remix to.
-A blonde woman immediately came out and started singing, and after the initial minute of shock all of us realized we were seeing the actual Madonna in person.
+About an hour into his set, “Hung Up” by Madonna started playing, which I assumed he would be doing some sort of remix too.
+A blonde woman immediately came out and started singing, and after the initial minute of shock, all of us realized we were seeing Madonna in person.
 She sang one more song, and then just as quickly as she appeared, left, leaving everyone speechless.
 This was a great way to end an already amazing weekend!

-Have you been to Coachella
+Have you been to Coachella?